Trek To Har Ki Doon Ruinsara : Valley of Gods and Alpine Lakes

 Day 5: Trek from Boslo to Devsu Thatch

-The next morning was a bit emotional and difficult for all of us as we were now to be separated from some of our fellow trekkers.
-From here we two and family from Australia were going to Ruinsara Lake while others were going back to Pauni Garat.
-After having our breakfast together, we exchanged numbers with each other, said our goodbyes and went our separate ways.
-The bond created in those 5 days was amazing, it felt like we were leaving our family members some of our very best friends.
-The trek from Boslo to Devsu Thatch was very different from the trek we had done for several days.
-The track was passing through dense forests.
-I remember that part of the forest which was mesmerizing as both sides of the road were lined with rhododendrons which were full of purple rhododendron flowers and surrounded by a precise and wonderful arrangement of long and huge pine trees very close to each other.
+The next morning was hard and upsetting for all of us because we had to say goodbye to several of our fellow hikers.
+We were travelling to Ruinsara Lake with family from Australia, while the rest were returning back to Pauni Garat.
+After we ate breakfast together, we traded phone numbers, said goodbye, and went our own ways.
+The camaraderie we made in those five days was incredible.
+It felt like we were leaving some of our greatest friends behind with our families.
+The trek from Boslo to Devsu Thatch was extremely different from the hike we had been on for a few days.
+The track went through thick trees.
+I remember that portion of the forest because the road was bordered with rhododendrons full of purple rhododendron blossoms.
+The trees were extremely near to each other and were arranged in a precise and beautiful way.

-Despite being so densely forested it was very quiet and peaceful.
-All we could hear were the sounds of different kinds of birds and the sound of the flowing water of the Tons River flowing a short distance from us.
-An Australian family man was a bird lover and used his binoculars to spot birds throughout the trek.
-He also showed us some beautiful birds and told us some unique and special facts about them.
-He showed us a bird called “Monal” which is the state bird of Uttarakhand.
-He told us that this bird is differentiated into male and female.
-Male monals are very colourful while females are black to grey.
-After walking for a while, we came to the banks of River Tons.
-Finally, we saw a huge waterfall and Suresh Bhaiyya told us that our campsite for the night was next to this waterfall and we were very much out for it.
-We trekked very fast that day as we got there before our mules and camp.
-So, Suresh Bhaiyya asked us to sit in a small cave there and rest for some time.
-When we entered the cave, it started raining after a few minutes and we were thanking God for making this cave.
-We enjoyed our lunch there in the cave together with the view of the mountains and rain outside.
-Finally, after a few minutes, our mules and their camping gear arrived and they reached the campsite, we put on our ponchos and started walking through the cave as it was still raining.
-On the way, we crossed a waterfall and finally reached our campsite.
-Our mules and camp gear had just arrived so all our tents were not ready yet so we sat inside the common tent for a while.
-After some time, all our tents were ready and we went to our tents.
-Suresh Bhaiya called us for breakfast after some time and it was onion pakoras with a bonfire as it was very cold due to rain.
+There were many trees, yet it was very peaceful and nice.
+We could only hear the sounds of all kinds of birds and the sound of the Tonnes River flowing not far from us.
+A man from Australia who loved birds used his binoculars to find them along the way.
+He also showed us several gorgeous birds and told us some interesting and unique things about them.
+He showed us a bird called "Monal", which is the state bird of Uttarakhand.
+He told us that there are male and female versions of this bird.
+Male monals are quite colourful, but female monals are black to grey.
+We walked for a while and then got to the banks of the River Tonnes.
+Finally, we noticed a big waterfall, and Suresh Bhaiyya told us that our campsite for the night was right next to it.
+We were extremely excited about that.
+That day, we walked really fast so we could get there before our mules and camp.
+Suresh Bhaiyya told us to sit in a tiny cave & rest for a while.
+It started to rain a few minutes after we went into the cave, and we thanked God for making it.
+We had a great meal in the cave while looking out at the mountains and the rain.
+Finally, after a few minutes, our mules and their camping gear came, and they made it to the campsite.
+We put on our ponchos and started trekking through the cave while it was still raining.
+We crossed a waterfall on the route to our campsite.
+We had just got our mules and camping gear, so not all of our tents were ready yet.
+We sat in the common tent for a bit.
+We went to our tents after a while when they were all ready.
+Suresh Bhaiya called us to breakfast.
+There was a campfire and onion pakoras because it was too cold outside due to the rain.

 The pakoras made by Subhash Bhaiyya in that rainy weather were the best moments of my entire trek.
-Then we enjoyed a really good conversation by the bonfire until dinner.
-After dinner, we sat in our usual tent and decided to play some games.
-So, we played some games with the cards given to us by Suresh Bhaiya and then slept.
+Then we had a great talk by the fire until dinner.
+After dinner, we went to our normal tent and played some games.
+We played various games using the cards Suresh Bhaiya gave us and then went to bed.

 We sat there on the big rocks and enjoyed the view of the environment and the peace.
 We took some good group pictures and selfies with Suresh Bhaiya.
 Then we started walking back to our campsite.
 We saw the large beautiful rocky flood plains of the Ton River which accompanied us all the way to Ruinsara.
 Then following the same route, we reached our campsite where Subhash Bhaiya and JD Bhaiya were waiting for us for lunch.
 We took our lunch and went to the tents to freshen up and came back outside to enjoy the bonfire in that chilly weather.
 We had a really good conversation.
 Again, we got pakoras with hot soup that day.
 We captured some good pictures of the waterfall and the beautiful purple rhododendron flowers that were at our campsite.
 Then after dinner with very good memories and happiness in our mind, we slept in our tent.